 Sr No Areas to be examined Observation /Finding 1 Whether the company has clear title / lease deeds for freehold and leasehold land respectively?
-If not please state the area of freehold and Annexure I para 1(c) of the title deeds in respect of sed on the verification of the records of the Company and as reported in inexure I para 1(c) of this report, the Company does not have the original clear e deeds in respect of 68 freehold land /lease hold lands.
-The details of area of ch land as complied by the management is as under: leasehold land for which title / lease deeds are not available.
+If not please state the area of freehold and Based on the verification of the records of the Company and as reported in Annexure I para 1(c) of this report, the Company does not have the original clear title deeds in respect of 68 freehold land /lease hold lands.
+The details of area of such land as complied by the management is as under: leasehold land for which title / lease deeds are not available.
 Particulars No. of Cases Acres Remarks Freehold Land 59 294.91 Title Deeds not available for verification Leasehold Land 4 35.86 Title Deeds not available for verification Leasehold Land 4 306.00 Legal formalities of registration of lease deeds pending Jointly owned land - lease hold 1 37.00 Legal formalities of conclusion and registration of joint ownership agreement pending Total 68 2 Whether there are any cases of waiver / write off of debts / loans / interest etc., if yes, the reasons there for and the amount involved. each case by approving authority.
 During the year, the Company has written off ₹ 9.62 crores.
-This includes ₹ 6.75 crores in respect of recoveries on account of Additional Sales tax on CST sales which is not recoverable as per the determination order passed by the Office of the Commissioner of Commercial 3 Whether proper records are maintained for inventories lying with third parties & assets received as gift / grant(s) from Government or other authorities. b.
-During the year, the
+This includes ₹ 6.75 crores in respect of recoveries on account of Additional Sales tax on CST sales which is not recoverable as per the determination order passed by the Office of the Commissioner of Commercial 3 Whether proper records are maintained for inventories lying with third parties & assets received as gift / grant(s) from Government or other authorities. taxes, West Bengal. a.
+Proper records are maintained for inventories lying with third parties. b.
+During the year, the Company has not received any assets as gifts from Government or other authorities.